stassa/louise/README.md

    Louise figures out that `odd/1` is necessary to learn `even/1` and vice-versa on its own.

-5. Louise can perform _predicate invention_ to incrase its background knowledge with new predicates that are necessary for learning.
+5. Louise can perform _predicate invention_ to increase its background knowledge with new predicates that are necessary for learning.
 In the following example the predicate `'$1'/2` is an _invented_ predicate.
 That means that `'$1'/2` was not given by the user as background knowledge, nor did the user provide